Ubisoft Montreal: Background and foundation (1997–2001)

 Martin Tremblay joined the studio as executive vice-president in 1999, and was promoted to chief operating officer a year later.

 The studio began with 50 employees, with half having coming from Ubisoft's Montreuil headquarters, and the other hired in under the government subsidies.
 According to Mallet, a founding myth of the company was that they had thrown the new employees in a room with computers and were told to develop a game, but Mallet did acknowledge that there was a lack of experience in game development from this group.
 Initially, the studio developed children's games based on licensed intellectual property (IP) such as Donald Duck: Goin' Quackers and games based on the Playmobil series of toys.
-While these were not critically significant games, they sold well to keep the studio profitable, and allowed them to establish an internal program for creating their own IP.
+While these were not critically significant games, they sold well to keep the studio profitable, and allowed it to establish an internal program for creating its own IP.

 IP establishment and growth (2002–2008)

 Ubisoft Montreal's break-out title came through Tom Clancy's Splinter Cell, released in 2002.
 Prior to this, Ubisoft had closed down an internal development studio at the New York offices in 1999, which had been working on a game called The Drift, a third-person shooter with elements of stealth.
 Ubisoft had found the game lacking cohesion, and despite efforts to rebrand it as a potential James Bond game, Ubisoft opted to halt development and transfer key staff and all the work in progress to Ubisoft Montreal.
 The next year in 2000, Ubisoft acquired Red Storm Entertainment, which had successfully produced games based on Tom Clancy novels.
-The acquisition included the license to develop more Tom Clancy-based games, as well as access to the Unreal game engine.
+The acquisition included the licence to develop more Tom Clancy-based games, as well as access to the Unreal game engine.
 The Ubisoft Montreal team started experimenting with modern spy gadgetry within the existing Drift elements, and found some potential promise to make a game in the Tom Clancy's series from it.
 With Metal Gear Solid 2: Sons of Liberty soon to be released, Ubisoft Montreal was tasked with creating the Metal Gear Solid killer, which resulted in the first Splinter Cell game.
 The Montreal studio continued to develop several of the Splinter Cell sequels through 2010.

 In 2001, Ubisoft acquired the rights to the Myst, Chessmaster, and Prince of Persia IPs from Mattel and The Learning Company.
 Mattel was adamant about getting the Prince of Persia series and assured that the Montreal studio got the first chance to work with it.
 Ubisoft Montreal took the original 2D platforming games into a third-person 3D perspective, incorporating parkour, as well as bringing the series' original creator Jordan Mechner as a consultant for the game's story.
 Prince of Persia: The Sands of Time was released in 2003, and proved a critical and financial success, with over 14 million copies sold by 2014, as well as several sequels.